ryanpodonnell1/remediator/README.md

 ### Report:

-Vulnerabilities such as these should be reported on a regular basis to establish whether the remediation/preventative controls are effective.
+Vulnerabilities such as these should be reported/reviewed on a regular basis to establish whether the remediation/preventative controls are effective.
 Identifying longstanding compliance issues improves the security posture of the environment

-## Authenticating to AWS
+## Authenticating to AWS for CLI Tool usage

-It's recommended to use `export AWS_PROFILE=<profile_name>`, there are also variable placeholders in the Makefile if you wish to use the terraform/cli commands
+It's recommended to use `export AWS_PROFILE=<profile_name>`, there are also variable placeholders in the Makefile if you wish to use the make targets for terraform/cli commands

-## Spinning up the infrastructure with Provided Terraform
+## Spinning up the vulnerable infrastructure with Terraform

 A terraform configuration has been provided to make deployment/testing/teardown easier and is not required for the remediation code to work.
 Ensure that you are running **terraform v14** if you wish to use `make tf_apply`